Software-Improvement-Group/sigridci/faq.md

 ### Why can't I use the publish and pathprefix options together?

 You can either use the `--publish` option to publish your code to Sigrid, or you can use the `--pathprefix` option to receive feedback on a specific part of your codebase, but you cannot use both in combination with each other.
 The reason is that these two options relate to different usage scenarios. `--pathprefix` is for pull request integration, and indicates you want to use Sigrid CI for a *subset of your codebase*.
 In contrast, `--publish` indicates you want to publish *your entire codebase* to Sigrid.
 This is why the combination doesn't really make sense, it would indicate you simultaneously consider your repository as the entire codebase (since you want to publish it) and a part of the codebase (since you're asking for more specific feedback).
 Please [contact us](mailto:support@softwareimprovementgroup.com) if you believe you have a need for using the combination of these two options.

+### Where do I find the Sigrid CI output ?

+The results of the SigridCI run are logged in the terminal output and optional as a html artefact.
+For the artefact to be stored you will need to specify the Sigrid CI output path in your yml.
+Check out the expamples for GitHub and GitLab.

 ## Infrastructure and security questions